steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 ## Conclusion

 Using the [Swift trunk toolchain](https://swift.org/download/) is a rocky road, and I can only recommend this if you feel adventurous or really want to help Apple verify a bug fix.
-However, I appreciate that Apple provides prebuild packages, and I’m sure the issues above will be ironed out eventually.
+However, I appreciate that Apple provides prebuilt packages, and I’m sure the issues above will be ironed out eventually.